What do you think about when you are lying awake at 2am, or 3am or 4am?

 During this phase, thinking and most bodily functions slow down, but movement can still occur, and a person often shifts position while sinking into deeper stages of sleep.
 When we go to bed and start to fall asleep, both phases last around 4 hours or more.

-Blood pressure falls, and the pulse slows to about 20% to 30% below the waking rate.
-The brain is less responsive to external stimuli, making it difficult to wake up.
-But if blood pressure doesn’t fall, then many women may wake up to hot flashes/flushes at this time of night.
+This stage is also when your brain is less responsive to external stimuli, making it difficult to wake up.
+But if blood pressure doesn’t fall, then many women may wake up to hot flashes/flushes or night sweats at this time of night.

-That’s why I have a focus on reducing blood pressure before bedtime.
-It helps you to fall into a deeper sleep and it’s this deep sleep that is really important for us to have during menopause because this is the time that your body heals, and cells and tissues both repair and renew.
+When you do this, you fall into a deeper, restorative sleep more quickly.
+It’s this deep sleep that is really important for us to have during and after menopause, because this is the time that your body heals, and cells and tissues both repair and renew.

 But there’s more to the sleep story during menopause.
-We need to have deep sleep in order to activate our immune system.
+We need to have deep sleep in order to activate our immune system and reduce fatigue.

-Hence, for those of you doing lots of higher intensity exercise or if you are following the advice about doing heavy weight training, then you have to be sleeping well.
-Menopause insomnia not only causes your performance to drop, but your muscles and joints may remain sore for longer and you don’t recover sufficiently before the next training session.
+Menopause insomnia not only causes your performance to drop, but your muscles and joints may remain sore for longer, hence, you don’t recover sufficiently before the next training session.

 Just as deep sleep restores your body, scientists also know that REM or dreaming sleep restores your mind, perhaps in part by helping clear out irrelevant information.
 A very important task for a generation of women with a lot going on in their lives still!